traumverloren/haute-codeture/haute-codeture.md

 <br>![100%](qr_code.png)

+^ But I want to tell about my next big hardware project after this one.

-^I gave my first conf talk last year about this project.
+^I actually gave my first conf talk last year about this project.

 ^ Definitely check out the video from Codeland Conf.